lastguemamusa01/grokking-low-level-design/OOPBasic/src/main/library/README.md

 ![img_8.png](img_8.png)

+R12: The system should send a notification if the book is not returned within the due date.

+Search and catalog

 Search is one of the most important functionalities of the system.
 Search is the interface that allows the user to search for any book and return the list of books upon searching by any of the following methods:

-Search a book by its title.
+- Search a book by its title.

-Search a book by its author name.
+- Search a book by its author name.

-Search a book by its subject.
+- Search a book by its subject.

-Search a book by its publication date.
+- Search a book by its publication date.

 Catalog is a class where the search functionality is implemented.
 In each catalog, the books are sorted according to one of the given search techniques, i.e., on the basis of the book’s title, author, subject, or publication date.

 ![img_9.png](img_9.png)

+R14: The system should allow the user to search a book by its title, author name, subject, or publication date.

+Library

 The Library class is the base class of the system which is used to represent the library.
 It is a central part of the organization.
 This class consists of two members: name and Address.
 The string type name is used to store the name of the library, while the complex object Address is to store the complete address location of the library